-In an early study of nine European countries over the 1969-1993 period, Ruhm (1998) finds that parental leave policies were associated with higher women's employment.
-He does not, however, examine fertility outcomes.
-In more recent crosscountry data, Olivetti and Petrongolo (2017) observe a nonmonotone impact of parental leave policies on employment: female employment rises with job-protected parental leave (paid or unpaid) up to 50 weeks, but declines thereafter.
-In addition, they see only a small effect of parental leave policies on fertility.
+30Olivetti and Petrongolo (2017) provide a survey of the facts and empirical literature on parental leave policies.

+policies on fertility.
 Other papers have exploited policy reform in a given country to determine the causal impact of parental leave policies.
 Lalive and Zweimüller (2009), for example, estimate the effect of a parental leave reform in Austria on fertility and return to work.
-They find that mothers who gave birth to their first child immediately after the reform have more second children than do prereform mothers.
+They find that mothers who gave birth to their first child immediately after the reform have more second children than do pre-reform mothers.
 The effect is large, with an additional 12 children born per 100 women.
 Raute (2018) meanwhile studies a reform in Germany and shows that earnings-related paid leave is linked to higher fertility, especially among the well-educated.
-Dahl et al. (2016), in contrast, find little impact of paid maternity leave on either female labor force participation or fertility in their analysis of a policy reform in Norway.
-Erosa et al. (2010) is the only paper to date that studies parental leave policies in a quantitative model.
+Dahl, Løken, and Mogstad (2016), in contrast, find little impact of paid maternity leave on either female labor force participation or fertility in their analysis of a policy reform in Norway.
+Erosa, Fuster, and Restuccia (2010) is the only paper to date that studies parental leave policies in a quantitative model.
 In their analysis, more generous leave policies lead to higher fertility rates and a shift in bargaining power towards women, though such interventions have only a small net impact on women's employment.

 While the policies discussed thus far are explicitly targeted at families with children, a couple's child-bearing decisions may also depend on other fiscal policies.
 Take, for example, the tax treatment of households, in particular whether a married couple files taxes jointly or individually.31 Apps and Rees (2004) point out the importance of taxation for the relationship between fertility and female labor supply.
-Several studies have quantified the effect of taxation schemes on married women's labor supply, among them Guner et al. (2012), Bick and Fuchs-Schündeln (2017), Holter et al. (2019), Borella et al. (2021), and Hannusch (2021).
+Several studies have quantified the effect of taxation schemes on married women's labor supply, among them Guner, Kaygusuz, and Ventura (2012), Bick and Fuchs-Schündeln (2017), Holter, Krueger, and Stepanchuk (2019), Borella, Nardi, and Yang (2021), and Hannusch (2021).
 All of these studies find that the joint taxation of couples inhibits female labor supply, especially that of mothers.
 Fehr and Ujhelyiova (2013) investigate the joint effects of tax and family policies on women's labor supply and fertility in an overlapping generations model.
 Moving from joint to individual taxation increases female labor force participation, but reduces fertility, as the total tax burden on married couples increases.
 If, however, the additional fiscal revenue from such a tax reform is used to expand public childcare availability, fertility also increases.
-Eckstein et al. (2019) come to similar conclusions in a rich life-cycle model matched to US data: without adjustments to other policies, moving from joint to individual taxation would substantially increase women's labor supply but also reduce fertility.
+Eckstein, Keane, and Lifshitz (2019) come to similar conclusions in a rich life-cycle model matched to US data: without adjustments to other policies, moving from joint to individual taxation would substantially increase women's labor supply but also reduce fertility.